Optimism Stabilizes Thompson Sampling for Adaptive Inference

+The contraction in~\eqref{eq:sketch:opt-local-recursion} comes from the winner-map drift restricted to \(\mathcal S^\star\).
+The empirical-mean perturbation is handled by the same perturbation and moment bounds and contributes \(O(\variance^{-1/2})\) after summation.
+The only additional error comes from rounds in which the full comparison selects a suboptimal arm.
+After multiplying~\eqref{eq:sketch:opt-local-recursion} by the \(t\)-weight that telescopes the contraction and summing up to \(T\), this contribution is at most \(C\mathbb E[N_{\mathrm{sub}}(T)]/T=o(1)\) by~\eqref{eq:sketch:mean:1}.
+The \(C/t^2\) term contributes only \(O(\log T/T)\).
+The burn-in and stopping errors are \(O(\variance\log^2(T/\variance)/T)\) and \(\mathbb P(\zeta\le T)=o(1)\), respectively.
+Under~\eqref{eq:gamma-growth}, all these terms vanish, so \(V_T^\star\to0\) in probability and Theorem~\ref{thm:main}(a) follows.

+\begin{remark} The two requirements in~\eqref{eq:gamma-growth} enter at different points of the proof.
+The lower requirement \(\variance\to\infty\) controls the empirical-mean perturbation in the expected Lyapunov recursion.
+Rather than bounding this perturbation uniformly over sample paths, the proof combines Lemmas~\ref{lem:eq-exp-tight} and~\ref{lem:weighted-perturb} to make its expected contribution \(O(\variance^{-1/2})\), as reflected in~\eqref{eq:sketch:eqmeans-recursion}.
+The pathwise approach of~\citet{halder2025stable} instead controls the Wald-scale empirical errors uniformly at the law-of-the-iterated-logarithm scale \(\sqrt{\log\log T}\).
+It therefore needs the inflated index standard deviation \(\sqrt{\variance}\) to dominate this scale, leading to the stronger lower condition \(\variance/\log\log T\to\infty\).
+The upper requirement \(\variance(\log T)^2/T\to0\) is used in the stopped recursion~\eqref{eq:sketch:opt-local-recursion}.
+It makes the localization scale \(\variance\log^2(T/\variance)\), and the expected suboptimal exploration scale \(\variance\log(T/\variance)\), negligible relative to \(T\).
+On the localized event, \(N_{\mathrm{opt}}(t)\) is then comparable to \(t\), which gives the within-optimal-arm Lyapunov recursion its \(1/t\) scale. \end{remark}

 \textbf{Step 3.
-Sharp suboptimal asymptotics via ``rare-event'' control and geometric waiting times.} To obtain sharp suboptimal pull-count asymptotics, we exploit that after a suboptimal arm $a$ has been pulled $k$ times, pulling it again requires a \emph{rare} Gaussian overshoot: $\theta_{a,t+1}$ must exceed the \emph{maximum} Thompson sample among optimal arms.
-We (i) lower bound $\theta^\star_{t+1} = \max_{i \in \mathcal{S}^\star} \theta_{i,t+1}$ (Lemma \ref{lem:theta-star-lower-tail}) by the fact that the optimal arms will be pulled frequently (see \eqref{eq:sketch:mean:1}), (ii) derive sharp exponential upper/lower bounds on the \emph{one-step} selection probability of arm $a$ (Lemma \ref{lem:one-step-bounds}),
+Sharp suboptimal asymptotics via rare-event control and geometric coupling}.
+To obtain sharp suboptimal pull-count asymptotics, fix a suboptimal arm $a$ with gap $\Delta_a>0$.
+After arm $a$ has been pulled $k$ times, pulling it again requires a rare Gaussian overshoot: $\theta_{a,t+1}$ must exceed the maximum Thompson sample among optimal arms.
+On good events, after burn-in and in the relevant count window, Lemmas~\ref{lem:theta-star-lower-tail} and~\ref{lem:one-step-bounds} give the conditional one-step bounds

-and (iii) couple the waiting times between successive pulls of $a$ to geometric random variables with known parameters (Lemma \ref{lem:geom-coupling}).
-This turns the adaptive TS trajectory into a tractable renewal-type process whose hitting time obeys a log-growth law (Lemma \ref{lem:geom-sum-loglaw}), yielding the bracket $N_{a,T}= \Theta(2\variance \log T/\Delta_a^2)$ and proving Theorem~\ref{thm:main}(b).